 Our Senior Portraits also celebrate individuals at a particular moment in time — the senior as he or she is now, their presence, their warmth, their language and expressions — while capturing the personal lore that made them who they are today.
 These are not comprehensive biographical films.
 Instead, they are personal accounts of older adults’ most treasured stories — what they most loved, what surprised them in life, what wisdom they have to share — in a beautiful format that can be shared and appreciated by future generations.

 The Senior Portrait mission is to help seniors capture their memories and family history through the tradition of oral history and the craft of documentary filmmaking.
 Together, we create something meaningful, both in process and product, for the older adult and their family.

 Getting to know you

 We’ll start by getting to know each other in a short visit spent perusing family photographs, up to sixty of which we’ll scan.
 The portrait will be arranged in several thematic vignettes, and these photographs will bookend and illuminate the stories in each vignette.
-Following this initial meeting and photo collection, I’ll create a list of questions based on what I gathered from the client’s photos and words —- interests, family life, work, and favorite memories.
-Then, I will share the questions with the client so they can reflect on them before our 90-minute interview.
+Following this initial meeting and photo collection, I’ll create a list of questions based on what I gathered from the senior’s photos and words —- interests, family life, work, and favorite memories.
+Then, I will share the questions via email so they can reflect on them before our 90-minute interview.

 Oral history interview

 Getting to know a person in their own home is a distinctive, personal experience, and thus valuable to the documentary process.
-For this reason, the oral history interview takes place in the client’s home.* This 90-minute session, based on questions the client has already seen, is composed of three main themes:
+For this reason, the oral history interview is filmed in the senior’s home.* This 90-minute interview is composed of three main themes:

 Roots and childhood